The Best New Jersey Auto Insurance Companies

 When you start shopping for your insurance policy, make sure to compare quotes from multiple providers.
 Each insurer calculates premiums differently, and you want to make sure that you’re getting the right coverage package for the lowest possible rate.
 Use our guide to the best insurance providers in New Jersey to help you get started.

 How We Found the Best Auto Insurance in New Jersey

-We ranked the five largest insurance providers in New Jersey using the same methodology we applied to our nationwide auto insurance review.
+We ranked the four of the largest insurance providers in New Jersey using the same methodology we applied to our nationwide auto insurance review.
 We checked each insurer’s ratings with companies like A.M.
 Best to evaluate their financial strength and ability to pay out on claims; we used customer service evaluators like JD Power and Consumer Reports to learn whether real people were happy with their experiences.
 We compared each insurer’s coverage options, and checked to see how many discounts they offered: Can you get a reduced rate if you purchase multiple policies with the same insurer?
 What about if your car has airbags or anti-theft devices?